-The installation processes of reinforcing steel and other products usually complete the achievement of the functional unit (the declared product only fulfils its function with these components).
+The installation processes of reinforcing steel and other products or technical components usually complete the achievement of the functional unit (the declared product only fulfils its function with these components).
 Depending on the application, the amount of reinforcing steel must be taken into account in the LCA (alternatively, an indication of average amounts or maximum possible reinforcement shares should be given).
+Depending on the application and product performance, the type and quantity of technical components must be included in the LCA; representative components and their proportion can be used as the basis for any minimum quantities or average values.
+Average values and minimum quantities are to be assumed to the extent that the function from the product description must be given.